Xoloitzcuintli (Mexican Hairless)

-Xoloitzcuintli, pronounced "show-low-itz-QUEENT-ly" or ‘xolo’ (“show-low") for short, is more commonly known as the Mexican hairless dog.
+Xoloitzcuintli, pronounced "show-low-itz-QUEENT-ly" or "xolo'"("show-low") for short, is more commonly known as the Mexican hairless dog.
 This exotic breed is a calm, alert, and loyal companion.
-While the standard xolo weighs between 30 and 55 pounds, the breed can also be found in two smaller sizes, as well: toy (10–15 pounds) and miniature (15–30 pounds).
+While the standard xolo is a medium-sized dog, weighing between 30–55 pounds, the breed can also be found in two smaller sizes as well: toy and miniature.

 Today, xolos live a more casual existence.
 Their unique look sets them apart from the rest of the pack, and xolo enthusiasts are quick to point out their strong, graceful bodies and calm, loving demeanors.
 What they lack in hair, these pups more than make up for in loyalty to their owners.

 If you’re looking to add a xoloitzcuintli to your household, it will likely set you back a few bucks.
 Costs vary widely depending on a variety of factors, but Kay Lawson, past president of the Xoloitzcuintli Club of America, says owners looking for a show-worthy dog should expect to spend somewhere in the range of $2,000 for a registered xolo.

 Xoloitzcuintlis are found in three sizes, according to the XCA: toy, which stands 10–14 inches tall and weighs between 10–15 pounds, miniature at 14–18 inches tall and between 15–30 pounds, and standard at 18–23 inches tall and 30–55 pounds.